 Health Benefits of Eggplant For Dogs

-Eggplant offers several health benefits, starting with the fact that it is rich in dietary fiber, which dogs need for healthy digestive tracts.
-Eggplant is also not fattening, since it is low in calories.
-This makes it a filling food that is low-calorie, which is great for dogs that are on diets because they will feel full, without overeating.
-Here are some more health benefits of eggplant for dogs:
+Eggplant offers several health benefits.
+First, eggplant is rich in dietary fiber, which dogs need to maintain healthy digestive tracts.
+Eggplant is also low in calories and is not fattening.
+This makes it a filling food that is great for dogs that are on restrictive calorie diets because they will feel full longer without overeating.
+Here are some additional health benefits of eggplant for dogs:

 - Fight cancer — Eggplants contain chlorogenic acid, which can help to prevent cancer, as well as bacteria, infections, and even high cholesterol.

-- Heart health — Eggplant can help to improve circulation, heart health, and blood flow, and can lower the risk of heart disease.
+- Heart health — Eggplant can help to improve circulation, heart health, and blood flow, which collectively lowers the risk of developing heart disease.

 Dangers of Eggplant For Dogs

 While eggplant is good for most dogs, there are some instances where it can pose a danger.
 For instance, you should never give eggplant leaves to your dogs.
-Not only can the leaves make dogs sick, they can even be toxic and deadly.
+Not only can the leaves make dogs sick but they can also be toxic and deadly.
 Another thing to watch out for is allergic reactions.

-In some cases, reactions may be more severe, and can include vomiting and facial swelling.
+Although most dogs can safely eat eggplant, some dogs are allergic to it.
+When introducing eggplant to your dogs’ diets, watch your dogs carefully for any signs of allergic reactions, which can include itching, rashes, diarrhea, and stomach upsets.
+In some cases, allergic reactions may be more severe and can include vomiting and facial swelling.
 If you think one of your dogs is having an allergic reaction to eggplant, or anything else, immediately contact your veterinarian.

 Yes, Dogs Can Eat Eggplant

-Some people say that dogs can eat raw eggplant, while others insist that it be thoroughly cooked before being given to dogs.
+Some people say that dogs can eat raw eggplant, while others insist that it needs to be thoroughly cooked before being given to dogs.
 This is something that you should discuss with your vet.
-It is probably best to err on the side of caution though, and cook any eggplant that you are going to give to your dogs.
+It is probably best to err on the side of caution though and cook any eggplant that you are going to give to your dogs.

 There are several ways that you can cook eggplant, including boiling and roasting.
-Make sure that you use as little oil or butter as possible, and don’t use any seasonings.
+Make sure that you use as little oil or butter as possible, and don’t use any seasonings like salt or garlic.
 No matter how you serve it, you are going to be giving your dogs a healthy, delicious treat that they will love.